 - imperfect learning

-- external pressures: social, economic, political factors; foreign influence
+- external pressures: social, economic, political, historical and other factors

 References and Websites of Interest: